Vickicodes/reactComponents/README.md

 # Features
-- A Search component that uses Wikipedia's API to display results _ An Accordion that displays information from a given array
+- A Search component that uses Wikipedia's API to display results
+- An Accordion that displays information from a given array
+- A Dropdown component

 # Built With